 Milcombe’s Community and Parish Council website.

 Welcome to Milcombe Village Website.
 We hope you will find all the information you are looking for.
-If you wish to add any information, please contact Sarah Smith or Theresa Goss on the above contact box.
+If you wish to add any information, please contact: Sarah Smith or Theresa Goss on the contact boxes above .